-Two of our most senior and well experienced and respected Dan Grades have stories and karate journeys both similar and parallel culminating in a recent red letter day.
+Two of our most senior, experienced and respected Dan Grades have stories and karate journeys both similar and parallel culminating in a recent red-letter day.

 It is Sensei McMahon’s second time around in karate.
-He first experienced it in the 70s & 80s ultimately earning Shodan in Wado-Ryu.
-The Wado-Ryu club folded in the late 70's and migrated into a semi-contact and weapons based organisation under the banner of Kenbukai.
+He first experienced it in the 70s and 80s, ultimately earning Shodan in Wado-Ryu.
+The Wado-Ryu club folded in the late 70's and migrated into a semi-contact and weapons-based organisation under the banner of Kenbukai.
 A serious back injury put his karate career at risk for a long while thinking he was destined never to train again.
 However in 2001 his son, Liam, expressed an interest in starting karate and that lead to him recommencing his karate journey, later to be joined by his daughter Zoe.

 The most recent chapter to both their karate stories culminated in attempting Yondan on Saturday October the 7th.
-Yondan is purely a kata based grading.
-Both Pam & Simon turned up facing the grading panel not knowing quite what to expect.
+Yondan is purely a kata-based grading.
+Both Pam and Simon turned up facing the grading panel not knowing quite what to expect.
 They had to perform any of the thirty Shotokan kata to a high standard and explain as much bunkai to strikes, kicks and punches as may be asked of them.
-In all sixteen kata were performed plus two bo kata demonstrating alternative bunkai to weapon attacks and grabs too where applicable as well as to kicks, strikes and punches.
+In all, sixteen kata were performed plus two bo kata, demonstrating alternative bunkai to weapon attacks and grabs too where applicable as well as to kicks, strikes and punches.
 The grading included, as with all dan gradings, a question and answer section on the meaning of kata names, terminology and the ten elements of kata.

-Having freshened up and got changed they returned to the dojo to get verbal feedback on their performance.
-Then having listened to both positive and negative comments they were both then told that they had been successful on passing Yondan, 4th level black belt.
+Having freshened up and gotten changed, they returned to the dojo to get verbal feedback on their performance.
+Then, having listened to both positive and negative comments, they were both then told that they had been successful on passing Yondan, 4th level black belt.
 This is a big step and a great achievement in anyone’s karate journey.
 In fact it is the final physical grading.
 The next grading, Godan (5th Level black belt) is to put on a course or seminar on an aspect of karate challenging, innovative and traditional after another minimum wait of five further years regular training.